patrickbail/cubetower-dt/virtual_lab_run.md

 * -s | --stereo: If specified, a scan with stereo vision will be done and images at every step will be saved in `_out_image`
 * -L | --lerp: If specified, a linear interpolation between two poses will be done, instead of using the path provided via the -p argument
 * -E | --early_stopping: If specified a value, simulation will be stopped early according to the provided value
+* --livestream: Starts a livestream service, such that a Streaming Client can connect to a remote Isaac Sim instance